edodoo/multiplicationPrinciple/_sources/FourMainProblemTypes.rst

 ------------------------------------------------------
 Complete the code below to list all of the possibilities for Problem C above.

-.. countingsheet:: FourPT_Type3_Code3
+.. activecode:: FourPT_Type3_Code3
- :ncols: 5
+ :coach:
+ :caption: Choosing donuts

+ Students = [1,2,3,4,5,6]
+ Counter = 0

 F. Donuts from six kinds remaining
 --------------------------------------
 Complete the code below to list all of the possibilities for Problem 1 above.

-.. countingsheet:: FourPT_Type4_Code2
+.. activecode:: FourPT_Type4_Code2
-   :ncols: 3
+   :coach:
+   :caption: Choosing from types of donuts

+   Students = [1,2,3,4,5,6]
+   Counter = 0